Date February 28, 2023 | Brooke Loeffler

 Ice Slicer® is proud of our partnership with NCFOR to quickly restore safe and driveable conditions.
 We have teamed up with states and cities in and out of the snowbelt to reduce accident rates and keep roads open.

 Each snowstorm presents a unique set of challenges, so open road practices will vary by region.
 Some of these best practices include:

 - Anti-icing before storms

 - Improving off season training for winter crews

 - Proper equipment calibration

-Policy makers will need to conduct cost benefit analyses that balance their needs, weather concerns, and budgets.
-Luckily, educational resources are available for these endeavors.
+Policy makers need to conduct cost benefit analyses that balance their needs, weather concerns, and budgets.
+Luckily, educational resources are available.
 Contact NCFOR at Info@NCFOR.us or reference WTI’s cost benefit analysis guide.
-Let’s work together as a team to continue fueling America’s fascination with the “open road” and improve the winter safety and health of our communities.
+Let’s work together as a team to continue fueling America’s fascination with the open road and improve the winter safety of our communities.